 - 1. Organizational mission, vision, and values as a framework for care and management. - 2.
-Types of organizational frameworks of various health care settings. - 3. a.
-Workplace safety consistent with current federal, state, and local regulations and guidelines. - b.
-Promoting a safe environment. - 4. a.
+Types of organizational frameworks of various health care settings. - 3.a.
+Workplace safety and civility consistent with current federal, state, and local regulations and guidelines. - b.
+Prevention of workplace violence. - c. promoting a safe environment and a culture of safety. - 4.a.
 Key issues related to budgetary constraints impacting the use of resources. - b.
 Basic models of reimbursement. - 5.
-Basic principles of management and communication within an organization. - 6.
-Roles and responsibilities of members of the interdisciplinary health care team. - 7.
+Basic principles of management and communication within an organization.

+- 6. Roles and responsibilities of members of the interdisciplinary health care team. - 7.
 Change process and strategies for initiating and evaluating effectiveness of change.

-- 1. Identify and participate in activities to improve health care delivery within the work setting. - Report the need for corrective action within the organization for safe patient care. - Collaborate with the interdisciplinary health care team to select human and material resources that are optimal, legal, and cost-effective to achieve patient-centered outcomes and meet organizational goals. - Use basic management and leadership skills, act as a team leader, supervise and delegate care, and contribute to shared goals. - 5. a.
+- 1. Identify and participate in activities to improve health care delivery within the work setting. - 2.a.
+Report the need for corrective action within the organization for safe patient care. - b.
+Report threatening or violent behavior in the workplace. - 3.
+Collaborate with interdisciplinary health care team to select human and physical resources that are optimal, legal, and cost effective to achieve patient-centered outcomes and meet organizational goals. - 4.
+Use basic management and leadership skills, act as a team leader, supervise and delegate care, and contribute to shared goals. - 5.a.
 Use management skills to delegate to licensed and unlicensed personnel. - b.
 Demonstrate leadership role in achieving patient goals. - 6.
 Implement established standards of care.

-Section 13.05.03 III.
-Patient Safety Advocate:
+Section 13.05.03 Patient Safety Advocate